JuliaDynamics/DiscreteEvents.jl/docs/src/clocks.md

 c4 = Clock(1s, t0=1hr)       # here Δt's unit [s] takes precedence
 ```

-There is a default clock `𝐶`, which can be used for experimental work.
+There is a default clock `𝐶` for experimental work:

 ```@docs
 𝐶
 ```

-You can query the current clock time and set time units.
+You can query the current clock time:

 ```@docs
 tau
-setUnit!
 ```

 ## Parallel clocks

-Parallel clocks control [`ActiveClock`](@ref)s on parallel threads to support parallel simulations.
+Parallel clocks are virtual clocks with local clocks on parallel threads to support parallel simulations.

 !!! warning "Parallel clocks are experimental!"

     Working with parallel clocks over multiple threads is a new feature in v0.3 and cannot yet considered to be stable.
 Please develop your applications first single-threaded before going parallel.
 Please report any failures.

 A parallel clock structure consists of a master (global) clock on thread 1 and [`ActiveClock`](@ref)s on all available threads > 1.
 An active clock is a task running a thread local clock.
-The thread local clock provides the same functionality for applications as does master.
+The thread local clock can schedule and execute events locally.

 The master clock communicates with its parallel active clocks via message channels.
 It synchronizes time with the local clocks.
 Tasks (processes and actors) can get access to their thread local clock from it and then need to work only with the local clock.